Roblox/creator-docs/content/en-us/luau/type-checking.md

 * `--!nonstrict` - Default mode for all scripts, only asserts variable types if they are explicitly annotated
 * `--!strict` - Asserts all types based off the inferred or explicitly annotated type

+To use the non-default modes, add `--!nocheck` or `--!strict` to the top of your scripts.
+Studio highlights type mismatches in the editor and surfaces them as warnings in the Script Analyzer window.

 ## Types

 A type annotation can be defined using the `:` operator after a variable, followed by a type definition.
 By default, in `nonstrict` mode, all variables are assigned the type `any`.